Motivic Steenrod problem away from the characteristic: Discussion

 The question of the existence of cycle theoretic models is intimately tied to the existence of \emph{transfers} (pushforwards) for the Chow rings: if the Chow ring admits a pushforward map along $f\colon V \to X$, then one can associate to $f$ the cycle class $f_!
 (1_V) \in \CH^*(X)$.
 Moreover, the existence of transfers in $\CH^*$ is closely related to the existence of pullbacks for the Chow groups $\CH_*$: according to the bivariant philosophy \cite{fulton-macpherson, yokura:2009}, the class of morphisms along which $\CH^*$ admits pushforwards is exactly the class of proper morphisms along which $\CH_*$ admits pullbacks.
 Thus we would like to raise the following dual pair of questions.

 \begin{quest}[Existence of pushforwards and pullbacks] \

-\begin{enumerate} \item What is the largest class of morphisms of $k$-schemes along which the Chow rings $\CH^*$ admits natural transfer maps? \item What is the largest class of morphisms of algebraic $k$-schemes along which the Chow groups $\CH_*$ admit natural pullback maps? \end{enumerate} \end{quest} The question (2) seems to be an old one (see e.g. \cite[Example~17.4.6, Example~18.3.17]{fulton:1998}), but unfortunately it has not attracted much attention thus far.
+\begin{enumerate} \item What is the largest class of morphisms of $k$-schemes along which the Chow rings $\CH^*$ admit natural transfer maps? \item What is the largest class of morphisms of finite type $k$-schemes along which the Chow groups $\CH_*$ admit natural pullback maps? \end{enumerate} \end{quest} The question (2) seems to be an old one (see e.g. \cite[Example~17.4.6, Example~18.3.17]{fulton:1998}), but unfortunately it has not attracted much attention thus far.